-I still remember the arrival of cream in my life.
-My mum did not use cream, she was Sicilian.
-By her law, a sauce is red and must be made with tomato and olive oil.
+I still remember the arrival of cooking cream in my life.
+Until the late 1960s, my mum did not use cream, she was Sicilian.
+In our house, the rule was that a sauce is red and must be made with tomato and olive oil.
 A stick of butter lasted easily a couple of months in our fridge as she had no use for it.
-Cake was for winter and gelato -4 or 5 flavors, not 30 like now – was for summer.
-A simple life.
+We had a simple life.
+Cake was made in winter and gelato -4 or 5 flavors, not 30 like now – was made in summer.

 - 250 gr good quality spaghetti (possibly bronze drawn)

 - 1 small onion, diced very finely (about 2 tablespoon diced onion)

 - 1 tablespoon olive oil plus extra for finishing.